crossplane/crossplane/design/design-doc-terraform-code-generation.md

 that are made to the external API, which would possibly make things run faster since we eliminate HCL middleware.

-On the other hand, we'd have to do some of the operations Terraform CLI does, like diff'ing, importing, conversion of JSON/HCL to `cty` and such.
-Providers do give you the customization functions whenever needed but the main pipeline of execution lives in Terraform CLI.
+On the other hand, we'd have to do some operations Terraform CLI does, like diff'ing, importing, conversion of JSON/HCL to `cty` and such.
+Providers do give you the customization functions whenever needed, but the main pipeline of execution lives in Terraform CLI.

 Additionally, the mechanics of providers naturally include core Terraform code